Iran budget to reduce oil reliance and boost other exports

 Over the past year Iran's economy has borne the brunt of tough sanctions against its oil and banking sectors imposed by the United States and its allies over Tehran's disputed nuclear activities.

 The West suspects Iran is trying to develop a nuclear weapons capability.
-Tehran says its programme is peaceful.
+Tehran says its program is peaceful.

 The International Energy Agency estimated last week that Iran's oil exports may have dropped below 1 million barrels per day in January from 2.2 million bpd in late 2011, costing the country over $40 billion in reduced revenues last year.